Master of Business Administration

 - Essays.
 Answers to essay questions must be complete with meaningful and well-developed answers to the questions on the goals of the applicant.

 - A current resume.
 Since the evaluation includes analysis of work experience, a current resume is very helpful to the admissions committee.

 - TOEFL (Test of English as a Foreign Language).
 Applicable only to international students whose native language is not English.
 The test measures proficiency in oral and written English.
 The IELTS is an acceptable substitute for TOEFL.

 A link to the online application site can be found at www.bradley.edu/mba.
 For additional information, please contact the Graduate Program Coordinator, Foster College of Business, Bradley University, 1501 W. Bradley, Peoria, IL 61625.
 E-mail: firstname.lastname@example.org.
 Phone: (309) 677-3714.

 The final admission recommendation rests with the Associate Dean.

 Progress Toward the Degree

-Graduate courses in the Foster College of Business are restricted to graduate students who have been admitted to the MBA program or another degree-granting or certificate-granting program in the Graduate School.
+Graduate courses in the Foster College of Business are restricted to graduate students who have been admitted to the MBA program or another degree-granting or certificate-granting program in Graduate Education.
 Enrollment in courses is on a space-available basis.

 Leave of Absence

-Please refer to the Graduate School Step-Out Policy.
+Please refer to the Graduate Education Step-Out Policy.